 United States of America/Japan

-Yoko Ono has previously participated in the 2005-2007 Vancouver Biennale exhibition, and will be reissuing her IMAGINE PEACE billboards for the 2018-2020 Vancouver Biennale re-IMAGE-n exhibition.
+Yoko Ono previously participated in the 2005-2007 Vancouver Biennale exhibition, and re-issued her IMAGINE PEACE billboards for the 2018-2020 Vancouver Biennale re-IMAGE-n exhibition.